radius-project/radius/docs/content/resources/compute/volume/persistent/azure-fileshare-volume.md

 ### Properties

-You need to specify the properties below on the volume resource to which the container attaches:-
+The following properties are available on the `Volume` resource which the container attaches to:

 | Key  | Required | Description | Example |
 |------|:--------:|-------------|---------|
 | kind | y | The kind of persistent volume.
 Should be 'azure.com.fileshare' for Azure FileShare persistent volumes | `'azure.com.fileshare'`